 Boise Travel Guide

-This is the perfect time to sample Boise's Basque cuisine... yes, Basque.
+One must-do is to sample Boise's Basque cuisine.
 In the 1930s, a group of Basques left Europe and settled in Boise, joining the sheep-herding industry, which was quite strong at the time.
-Today, Boise has the largest concentration of Basques in the world outside the Pyrenees.
-In Boise's Basque neighbourhood, visitors can enjoy the Basque market, the traditional Gernika restaurant and various cultural events.
+Today, Boise has one of the largest concentrations of Basques in the world outside the Pyrenees.
+In Boise's Basque neighbourhood, visitors can enjoy the Basque market, traditional restaurants and various cultural events.

 Become our Boise Travel Expert

 We are looking for contributors for our Boise travel guide.
 If you are a local, a regular traveller to Boise or a travel professional with time to contribute and answer occasional forum questions, please contact us.